oar-team/oar/docs/documentation/doc_mechanisms.rst

 "SIGTERM" signal.
 Then the script catch it and normally end the job (kill processes that it has launched).

+After JOBDEL_WALLTIME seconds, if the job is not finished then Leon will try clean every processes of the job.

 If this method didn't succeed then Leon will flush the OAR database for the job and nodes will be "Suspected" by NodeChangeState.